davidclarke-au/david-clarke.id.au/readme.md

 # Details below on stock config

-Thanks to Rob for an awesome templte.
+Thanks to Rob for an awesome template.

 --------------------------------------